The Serpent's Fall

 “So what does that have to do with my test?”

-“Well, you see: the ball comes at you fast and furious.
-The ball can be anything.
-It can be your enemy, unexpected blows in life, or it can be your test questions.
-It is your enemy.”
-Jack widened his eyes and shook his head.
+“Well, see—the ball comes at you fast and furious.
+It can be anything: your enemy, a punch life throws at you, or a test question.
+It’s your opponent.”
+He widened his eyes.
 “Do you run?
 No!
 You take your best swing at it, strike it hard, and aim to score.”

 “Yeah.
 I don’t see how that helps me,” Jolene said.

-“Here is what you do: You need to study your enemy, in this case: all possible test questions.
-Know the answers, take your best swing from your knowledge, and defeat your enemy.
-Do you think you can do that?”
+“Here’s the plan: study your enemy—in this case, test questions.
+Know the answers.
+Then take your best swing from your knowledge, and defeat your opponent.
+Think you can do that?”

-“So once you think you know your enemy well, come back to me and I will be your sparring partner and throw you some questions.
+“So once you think you know your enemy well, come back to me.
+I’ll be your sparring partner and throw some questions your way.
 Sounds good?”

-Jack’s memory was fast-forwarded to the Monday evening when he returned home from work.
+The memory jumped to the following Monday evening, when Jack returned from work.

 He opened the front door and stepped into the hallway.
-Jolene came running towards Jack, waving her test results paper in her hand.
-Emily was leaning against the kitchen doorpost with a big smile on her face.
-She raised her palm and wiggled her fingers in a friendly wave.
-Her mouth uttered a silent “Hi”, not wanting to interrupt Jolene’s special moment.
-Jack blew a kiss back at Emily.
+Jolene came running, waving her test results in the air.
+Emily leaned against the kitchen doorway, smiling.
+She waved quietly, mouthing “Hi,” not wanting to interrupt Jolene’s special moment.
+Jack blew her a kiss.

 Jack scooped her up onto his hip and kissed her on the forehead.
 “Is that your test result?”

 “Yes!
-I studied my opponent, took a swing and struck it so hard!
-Just look, Daddy!”
-Jolene swung her arm in the air, ending in an uppercut with a clenched fist.
+I studied my opponent, took a swing, and struck it so hard!
+Look, Daddy!”
+She punched the air with a victorious uppercut.

 “Well done, Jolene!
 I am so proud of you!”
-He removed her from his hip and set her down, then kneeled to be at her eye level.
+He set her down and knelt to meet her eye-to-eye.
 “We need to celebrate your victory.
 How about we go to the beach this Saturday and get some ice cream?”

 “Yay!”
-Jolene ran down the hallway, arms raised in celebration before fading away like vapor in the wind, leaving behind giggles lingering in the air.
+Jolene ran down the hallway, arms raised in celebration, before fading away like vapor in the wind, leaving giggles lingering in the air.

 * * *

 A worn punching bag hung in the corner.
-The routine never changed: stretching exercises, then a round with the punching bag, followed by a shower and breakfast or whatever you want to call the first meal before his shift.
-After warming up for fifteen minutes, Jack dropped to his hands and knees and reached for his boxing gloves underneath the steel-framed bed.
-He needed to move things around to get to his gloves behind some boxes.
-The boxes remained unpacked since Tony offered him the room behind the diner twelve years ago.
-In return, he worked in the kitchen and behind the counter.
-On lonely days, Jack rummaged through the boxes, reminiscing about better times.
-When he finished paging through old photos and memorabilia, he would shove the boxes back under his bed, often pushing his boxing gloves into some distant corner.
+The routine never changed: stretch, go a round with the bag, then shower and breakfast—if you could call the first meal before his shift breakfast.
+After fifteen minutes of warming up, Jack dropped to all fours and reached under his steel-framed bed for his boxing gloves.
+They were pushed behind some unpacked boxes—boxes he’d seldom touched since Tony offered him the back room twelve years ago.
+In return, Jack worked both in the kitchen and at the counter.
+On occasional lonely days, he rummaged through the boxes, reminiscing about better times.
+When he’d finished paging through old photos and memorabilia, he would shove the boxes back under his bed, often pushing his boxing gloves into some distant corner.
 His fingers found the gloves, and he pulled them out by their laces.
-He won’t go full out.
-No need for hand wraps.
-He wasn’t training, just killing time.
+No need for hand wraps—he wasn’t training.
+Just killing time.
 Fitness.
 Health.
 That didn’t matter anymore.

-Boxing gloves on, he went toe-to-toe with his virtual opponent.
-Jack unleashed a barrage of jabs—left, right—before snapping an uppercut and finishing with a left cross.
+With boxing gloves on, he went toe-to-toe with his virtual opponent.
+Jack unleashed a barrage of jabs—left, right, before snapping an uppercut and finishing with a left cross.
 Dust exploded from the punching bag with each impact.
 Fifteen minutes of relentless pounding.
 Then came the kicks, elbows, and knees—every strike precise, every motion fluid.
 Sweat dripped off his face, glistened on his muscular arms and legs, and drenched his shirt.
-He ended the sparring session shaking his limbs out while walking in place.
+He ended the sparring session, shaking his limbs out while walking in place.
 Once cooled down, he stripped off his boxing gloves and tossed them back under the bed.
-A pack of Marlborough on the bedside table tempted him.
-He first tried to ignore it, then walked over.
-A quick shake to free a cigarette from the torn gap of the pack, and he pulled one out with his lips.
-The metallic click followed by a soft whoosh came next as the flint ignited the fuel from his Zippo.
-A couple of deep pulls sucked the flame into the tobacco, forming a deep red coal at the cigarette’s tip.
-Puffs of smoke escaped from the side of his mouth.
-A sharp, acrid smell lingered in the air.
+A crushed pack of Marlboro tempted him from the nightstand.
+He first tried to ignore it, then went over.
+A quick shake to free a cigarette from the torn gap of the pack, and he pulled it out with his lips.
+He lit it with a flick and a whoosh from his Zippo, pulling deep until the tip glowed red.
+Acrid smoke coiled from his lips.
 Jack flipped the Zippo cap closed, killing the flame.
-Two more puffs, and he crushed the cigarette in an overcrowded ashtray.
+Two more drags, and he crushed the cigarette in an overcrowded ashtray.
 A quick shower with the usual creaking of pipes and the thin stream of water that squirted in his eye from a hairline crack in the copper pipe.
-After his shower, Jack checked his look in the mirror.
+Afterward, Jack checked his look in the mirror.
 A messy mustache with a stubble beard stared back at him.

 “Yeah, that’s fine.
 I’ll shave tomorrow,” he said to the man in the mirror.

 With a towel wrapped around his waist, he walked barefoot over the cold, pitted cement floor toward the small open-plan kitchen.
 It was always the same — egg on pan-fried toast.
 Tony allowed him one more meal of his choice from the menu per shift and the money from the tip jar.
 A bed, a set of clothes, and a warm meal were all he needed.
 Jack scooped the runny egg onto the slice of bread with the spatula.
 A sprinkle of salt and pepper before eating his meal from the buckled frying pan.
-He did a quick cleanup, then walked over to a clothes railing that stood against the opposite wall.
-A pair of black pants hung neatly from a hanger beneath a crisp white shirt, with a red tie draped over the collar.
+He cleaned up, then walked over to a clothes rail that stood against the opposite wall.
+A pair of black pants hung neatly from a wire hanger beneath a crisp white shirt, with a red tie draped over the collar.
 A clear plastic garment bag protected the entire ensemble.

 Jack entered the kitchen from his room, finding Susan washing the last dirty plates.